-Aerial damage due to firearms, rodents, birds, or arcing can be detected using the PX-Q550 Flashpistol® or the PX-Q650 FlashfinderTM aerial leak detection probes.
-The PX-Q550 is specialized version of the PX-Q500 which has been optimized for long range leakage detection.
-The key additions which make the PX-Q550 unique are a 1550nm specific long range lens head for remote light collection and a red-dot sighting scope for proper aim.
+Aerial damage due to firearms, rodents, birds, or arcing can be detected using the or the PX-Q650 Flashfinder[TM] or the PX-Q550 Flashpistol[®] aerial leak detection probes.
+The PX-Q650 is specialized version of the PX-Q550 designed with a reverse handle configuration allowing it to more comfortably be held (similar to a video camera) for aerial fault location.
+The PX-Q650 incorporates a 1550nm specific long range lens head for remote light collection and a red-dot sighting scope for proper aim.

-Damage can be located with the PX-Q550 in situations where the outer jacket of an aerial cable has been compromised and the broken fiber are fully or partially visible from the outside.
-Such damage occurs when the jacket is punctured by firearms, has been gnawed away by animals, or has been burned off with electricity.
+Damage can be located with the PX-Q650 in situations where the outer jacket of an aerial cable has been compromised and the broken fiber are fully or partially visible from the outside.
+Such damage occurs when the jacket is punctured by firearms, has been gnawed been burned off with electricity.

+away by animals, or has been burned off with electricity.

 Aerial damage location starts with an OTDR analysis to find the approximate location of the fault.
 A 2kHz tracer source is then connected to the same fiber the OTDR analyzed and the technician travels to the field site.
-Fault location with the PX-Q550 can be performed from ground level or discrete bucket locations.
+Fault location with the PX-Q650 can be performed from ground level or discrete bucket locations.